 - The dependent variable is the variable that the researcher then measures.

 By doing this, psychologists can see if changing the independent variable results in some type of change in the dependent variable.

-For example, imagine that a researcher named Sarah wants to do an experiment looking at whether sleep deprivation has a negative impact on reaction times during a driving test.
-If she were to only perform the experiment using these variables–the sleep deprivation being the independent variable and the performance on the driving test being the dependent variable–it would be an example of a simple experiment.
+For example, imagine that a researcher wants to do an experiment looking at whether sleep deprivation hurts reaction times during a driving test.
+If she were only to perform the experiment using these variables–the sleep deprivation being the independent variable and the performance on the driving test being the dependent variable–it would be an example of a simple experiment.